 We have dealt with these cases from every angle.
 We’re committed to helping people through difficult legal problems.
 And, since 1992, we’ve collected years of experience doing just that.

-Call us at 443-709-9999 to get the help you need against charges of domestic violence or abuse in Maryland.
+Call our domestic violence lawyer at 443-709-9999 to get the help you need against charges of domestic violence or abuse in Maryland.
 You can also contact us online.
 Case evaluations are free and confidential.

 Protecting Your Rights After Arrest for Domestic Violence

 It is important to remember that not all domestic violence cases are as clear-cut as prosecutors make them out to be.
-If you've been arrested, you should contact a lawyer as soon as possible.
-An attorney can help prevent the situation from getting worse, especially in cases involving child abuse or false allegations.
+If you’ve been arrested, you should contact a domestic violence lawyer as soon as possible.
+A domestic violence lawyer can help prevent the situation from getting worse, especially in cases involving child abuse or false allegations.